jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 ### The Computational Graph

-The network wil will be constructing is purely sequential.
+The network we will be constructing is purely sequential.
 Inputs flow from left to right and the only connections made are between one layer and the layer immediately succeeding it.
 In reality, many production-grade neural networks specialized for computer vision, natural language processing, and other domains rely on architectures that are non-sequential.